Khyber Pass: Post-1947

-Recent history
+The area of the Khyber Pass has been connected with a counterfeit arms industry that makes various types of weapons known to gun collectors as Khyber Pass copies using local steel and blacksmiths' forges.

 The pass was serviced by the Khyber Pass Railway, currently closed.

-During the War in Afghanistan, the Khyber Pass was a major route for resupplying military armament and food to NATO forces in the Afghan theater of conflict since the US started the invasion of Afghanistan in 2001.
+During the War in Afghanistan, the Khyber Pass was a major route for resupplying military armament and food to NATO forces in the Afghan theater of conflict since the beginning of the invasion in 2001.
 Almost 80% of the NATO and US supplies that were brought in by road were transported through the Khyber Pass.
 It was also used to transport civilians from the Afghan side to the Pakistani one.
 Until the end of 2007, the route had been relatively safe, since the tribes living there (mainly the Afridi, a Pashtun tribe) were paid by the Pakistani government to keep the area safe.

 In January 2009, Pakistan sealed off the bridge as part of a military offensive against Taliban guerrillas.
 This military operation was mainly focused on Jamrud, a district on the Khyber road.
 The target was to “dynamite or bulldoze homes belonging to men suspected of harboring or supporting Taliban militants or carrying out other illegal activities”.

-This increasingly unstable situation in northwest Pakistan made the US and NATO broaden supply routes, through Central Asia (Turkmenistan, Uzbekistan and Tajikistan).
+This increasingly unstable situation in northwest Pakistan, where the US accused Pakistan of hosting the Taliban, made the US and NATO broaden supply routes, through Central Asia (Turkmenistan, Uzbekistan and Tajikistan).
 Even the option of supplying material through the Iranian far southeastern port of Chabahar was considered.

-In 2010, the already complicated relationship with Pakistan (accused by the US of hosting the Taliban in this border area without reporting it) became tougher after the NATO forces, under the pretext of mitigating the Taliban's power over this area, executed an attack a helicopter attack across the Durand Line, crossing the international border between Afghanistan and killing three Pakistani soldiers in an airstrike by two American assault helicopters.
-In a stern rebuke, Pakistan closed the pass to NATO supply trucks on 30 September in protest.
-Thus caused a convoy of several NATO trucks to queue at the closed border.
-This convoy was attacked by extremists apparently linked to Al Qaida which caused the destruction of more than 29 oil tankers and trucks and the killing of several soldiers.

-A cross-border probe later found that the operators of the American helicopters had mistakenly concluded that the Pakistani soldiers – who had fired warning shots from their rifles – were insurgents.
-That led to apologies from the U.S.–led coalition forces in Afghanistan and top NATO and U.S. officials.
+In 2010 NATO forces executed a helicopter attack across the border between Afghanistan and Pakistan and killed three Pakistani soldiers in an airstrike.
+In response, Pakistan closed the pass to NATO supply trucks, causing a convoy of NATO trucks to queue at the closed border.
+This convoy was attacked by insurgents, who destroyed more than 29 oil tankers and trucks, and killed several soldiers.
+A probe later found that the Americans had mistakenly concluded that the Pakistani soldiers, who had fired warning shots at the helicopters, were insurgents.
+That led to apologies from the coalition forces in Afghanistan and top NATO and U.S. officials.

-In August 2011, the activity at the Khyber pass was again halted by the Khyber Agency administration due to the more possible attacks of the insurgency over the NATO forces, which had suffered a period of large number of assaults over the trucks heading to supply the NATO and ISAF coalitions all over the frontier line.
+In August 2011, the activity at the Khyber pass was again halted by the Khyber Agency administration due to the possibility of more attacks on NATO forces.